Wonderful Wanderings

 5. Visit Newcastle Castle

-Newcastle Castle once gave the city its name and its history dates back all the way to the second century when the Romans built a fort at what would later become Newcastle Castle.
-That alone makes it one of the things to do when in the North East of England!
+Newcastle Castle once gave the city its name, and its history dates back to the second century when the Romans built a fort at what would later become Newcastle Castle.
+That alone makes it one of the things to do in the North East of England!

-Unfortunately, nothing remains of that original fortress but it is still possible to visit the later added Castle Keep and Black Gate.
-You need to buy a ticket to get into Newcastle Castle but you can wander the grounds and walk through the gate without paying.
+Unfortunately, nothing remains of that original fortress at Newcastle Castle, but visiting the later added Castle Keep and Black Gate is still possible.
+You need to buy a ticket to get into Newcastle Castle, but you can wander the grounds and walk through the gate without paying.

 6. Have dinner at Träkol

-My first night in Newcastle, I had dinner at Träkol.
+On my first night in Newcastle, I had dinner at Träkol.
 Träkol is located on the Gateshead side of the River Tyne and part of the brand new independent container community By The River Brew Co.
-It has an open fire kitchen presenting nose to tail cooking for which it uses only British rare and heritage breeds.
+It has an open-fire kitchen presenting nose-to-tail cooking for which it uses only British rare and heritage breeds.

 Here's a glimpse of the menu:

-You can order a combination of small bites or have something small, then add on a main.
-For the main course, you have the choice between meat, fish, or vegetarian and a bunch of optional sides.
+You can order a combination of small bites or have something light, then add on a main.
+For the main course, you can choose between meat, fish, or vegetarian and a bunch of optional sides.
 I chose the complete mackerel and a side of potatoes.

-The food was good, the staff friendly and the ambiance lively.
-As Träkol is housed in a container, the ceiling is pretty low and as it is quite big, it did get a quite noisy in there so I'd say it's perfect for a dinner among friends or family but maybe not when you're planning a romantic date.
+The food was good, the staff friendly, and the ambiance lively.
+As Träkol is housed in a container, the ceiling is pretty low, and as it is quite big, it did get quite noisy in there, so I'd say it's perfect for a dinner among friends or family, but maybe not when you're planning a romantic date.

-Do make a reservation because when I was there on a Thursday night, it was packed.
+Do make a reservation because it was packed when I was there on a Thursday night.

 Hillgate Quays, Gateshead